Nick89QA/ISQTB-Study/notes/3. Static Testing/Keywords.md

 - **Varies in usefulness depending on the reviewers**
 - **Use of checklists is optional**
 - **Very commonly used in Agile development**

+### Walkthrough
+- **Main purposes**: find defects, improve the software product, consider alternative implementations, evaluate conformance to standards and specifications
+- **Possible additional purposes**: exchanging ideas about techniques or style variations, training of participants, achieving consensus
+- **Individual preparation before the review meeting is optional**
+- **Review meeting** is typically led by the author of the work product
+- **Scribe** is mandatory
+- **Use of checklists** is optional
+- May take the form of scenarios, dry runs, or simulations
+- Potential defect logs and review reports are produced
+- May vary in practice from quite informal to very formal

+### Technical Review
+- **Main purposes**: gaining consensus, detecting potential defects
+- **Possible further purposes**: evaluating quality and building confidence in the work product, generating new ideas, motivating and enabling authors to improve future work products, considering alternative implementations
+- **Reviewers** should be technical peers of the author and technical experts in the same or other disciplines
+- **Individual preparation** before the review meeting is required
+- **Review meeting** is optional, ideally led by a trained facilitator (typically not the author)
+- **Scribe** is mandatory, ideally not the author
+- **Use of checklists** is optional
+- Potential defect logs and review reports are produced

+### Inspection
+- **Main purposes**: detecting potential defects, evaluating quality and building confidence in the work product, preventing future similar defects through author learning and root cause analysis
+- **Possible further purposes**: motivating and enabling authors to improve future work products and the software development process, achieving consensus
+- **Follows a defined process** with formal documented outputs, based on rules and checklists
+- **Uses clearly defined roles**, such as those specified in section 3.2.2 which are mandatory, and may include a dedicated reader (who reads the work product aloud often paraphrasing it during the review meeting)
+- **Individual preparation** before the review meeting is required
+- **Reviewers** are either peers of the author or experts in other disciplines relevant to the work product
+- **Specified entry and exit criteria** are used
+- **Scribe** is mandatory
+- **Review meeting** is led by a trained facilitator (not the author)
+- **Author** cannot act as the review leader, reader, or scribe
+- Potential defect logs and review reports are produced
+- **Metrics** are collected and used to improve the software development process, including the inspection process

+### 3.2.4 Applying Review Techniques
+There are several review techniques that can be applied during the individual review activity to uncover defects.
+These techniques can be used across the review types described above.
+The effectiveness of the techniques may differ depending on the type of review used.

+#### Ad Hoc
+- **Process**: Reviewers are provided with little or no guidance.
+They often read the work product sequentially, identifying and documenting issues as they encounter them.
+- **Advantages**: Commonly used and needs little preparation.
+- **Disadvantages**: Highly dependent on reviewer skills, may lead to duplicate issues being reported by different reviewers.

+#### Checklist-based
+- **Process**: Reviewers detect issues based on checklists distributed at review initiation.
+Checklists consist of questions derived from experience or previous defects.
+- **Advantages**: Systematic coverage of typical defect types.
+- **Disadvantages**: Reviewers should not be constrained to the checklist and should look for defects outside the checklist.

+#### Scenarios and Dry Runs
+- **Process**: Reviewers are provided with structured guidelines to perform dry runs on the work product based on expected usage.
+- **Advantages**: Helps identify specific defect types based on usage scenarios.
+- **Disadvantages**: Reviewers should not miss other defect types outside documented scenarios.

+#### Perspective-based
+- **Process**: Reviewers take on different stakeholder viewpoints (e.g., end user, tester, operations) to gain depth in reviewing.
+- **Advantages**: Leads to more in-depth reviewing with fewer duplicated issues.
+- **Additional**: Requires reviewers to attempt to generate the product they would derive from the work product under review (e.g., testers generate draft acceptance tests from requirements).